deejoe/hfoss-wiki/final.md

 Speaking of, have at least one team member [request an account](https://wiki.sugarlabs.org/index.php?title=Special:UserLogin) for that wiki.
 This is a manual process so please begin right away.

-You may find the [NY State math standards](http://www.p12.nysed.gov/ciai/mst/math/standards/revisedg4.html) helpful.
+You may find the [NY State math standards](http://www.nysed.gov/curriculum-instruction/new-york-state-next-generation-mathematics-learning-standards) helpful.
+Pay special note to the 4th grade curriculum (p55 in the PDF from circa 2019).

 Though out-of-date in several respects, this guide to developing a desktop activity for the XO